 Getting Ready At Eynsham Hall

-I took the photographs for a wedding at Eynsham Hall a few months ago, with colourful, unique details.
+I took the photographs for a wedding at Eynsham Hall a few months ago, this was such an amazingly colourful celebration.

 Sophie opted for the Peacock Lounge at the hotel to get ready on the morning; the colourful 1870s tapestry’s adorning the walls are stunning.
 The dramatic sunlight illuminated the room, and I certainly made the most of this gorgeous light.